CaioQuirinoMedeiros/instagram/README.md

 # Instagram's like web app

-This project is the front-end of a instagram's like web app.
+This project is the a instagram's like web app.
 Users can post a photo with location, description and hashtags.
 Leave as many likes as you want!

+[The rest API of this project](https://github.com/CaioQuirinoMedeiros/instagram_api) was made with Express.js.

-This is a ReactJS project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses a API restful to get data
+This is a ReactJS project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts